 System Center 2012 and 2012 R2 Supported Storage Arrays

-Microsoft publishes a Social TechNet article which references details for supported storage arrays.
+Microsoft publishes a Social TechNet article that references details for supported storage arrays.